- Sep 04

 The clock itself weighed 86 lbs.
 When placed inside its protective wooden case―with dimensions similar to those of a modern refrigerator―it took four stout men to carry it onboard and hang it from beams in the captain’s quarters.

-Harrison’s calculations of longitude were accurate and literally saved the ship from foundering as it approached the southern coast of England based on the errant navigational reckonings of the ship's master.
+Harrison’s calculations of longitude were accurate and literally saved the ship from foundering as it approached the southern coast of England following the errant navigational reckonings of the ship's master.

 In 1737, Harrison presented H1 to the Board of Longitude, the first meeting ever in its 23-year existence.
 Harrison requested and received an advance of £500 to cover his expenses to build a better clock by correcting known issues with H1.